WilsonPercival/WilsonPercival/pointerdown bug/pointerdown_bug_r329b.md

 ## Problem description

 When I press the left mouse button and hold it down and press the right mouse button, no `pointerdown` message will be displayed in the console.
-This works well if I use the `On any click` condition in the events.

 ## Attach a .c3p